20 Feb Five Gates of Branding: Message

 Takeaways and Next Steps

 Realize that your messaging must connect with your existing champions and evolve to lead a new wave of customers and advocates.
-Craft a specific message, and then get everyone in the organization behind it, even the CEO.
-When departments see buy-in from the top they’ll recognize the importance and follow the example set.
+Craft a specific message, and then get everyone in the organization behind it, most importantly those at the top.
+When departments see buy-in from the executives they’ll recognize the importance and follow the example.

 Other Posts in The Five Gates of Branding Series